find your perfect postgrad program

 The course introduces students to research skills and specialist knowledge.
 Its main aims are:

-to give students with relevant experience at a first-degree level the opportunity to carry out focused research in the discipline under close supervision; and to give students the opportunity to acquire or develop skills and expertise relevant to their research interests.
-Please ensure you check the Department of Clinical Neurosciences website for up-to-date information on projects and funding.
+• to give students with relevant experience at a first-degree level the opportunity to carry out focused research in the discipline under close supervision; and

-Graduate training is very different from undergraduate courses.
+Postgraduate training is very different from undergraduate courses.
 It is based on individual needs and abilities and is designed to help you to think clearly, originally and practically, and to prepare you for leadership in science.
-We teach our graduate students how to plan and carry out cutting-edge research.
+We teach our postgraduate students how to plan and carry out cutting-edge research.
 Cambridge is an amazing place to learn how to do research.
 Visiting speakers and collaborators come from all over the world, and there are simply too many seminars for one person to attend!
 We have a careful system of monitoring the individual progress of each student; everyone has both a principal supervisor and associated advisor, and there are weekly student-led seminars.

 Research training within the Department has several essential components, the first and foremost being the research project itself, to which you will make a significant contribution.
 This will give you experience and training in a variety of experimental and clinical research techniques, but will also teach you how to organise research, plan experiments, and read and digest the scientific literature relevant to your research work.
 Most research groups have weekly or fortnightly meetings in which all members discuss each other's work.